yinglilu/MRI-DeGad/README.md

 ## Setup
-  Ensure you are logged onto graham.
-To clone the MRI-degad repo onto your system run:
+  1. Ensure you are logged onto graham.
+To clone the MRI-degad repo onto your scratch run:
   `git clone git@github.com:fogunsan/MRI-DeGad.git`
-  A venv can be created using kslurm with the following command:
+  2. A venv can be created using kslurm with the following command:
   `kpy create venv_degad`
-  Following venv creation, cd into the cloned directory and run:
+  3. Following venv creation, cd into the cloned directory and run:
   `pip install -r venv_requirements.txt`

+## Running preprocessing snakemake workflow (TBA)

+## Running  CNN/GAN snakemake model training workflow
+  16 mm and 32 mm pregenerated patches (outputs from preprocessing pipeline) are stored at `/project/6050199/akhanf/cfmm-bids/data/Lau/degad/snakemake/derivatives/patches`.
+  Can run snakemake model training workflow to output model checkpoints and output images in `output/` directory of `snakemake_CNN` or `snakemake_GAN` directory.
+  Can vary arguments at top of Snakefile ensuring max combinations in a single job does not surpass 4 due to time limits.
+  Search space for CNN:
+      Patch size: [15,31]
+      Batch size: [32,64,128]
+      Learning rate: [0.01,0.001,0.005,0.0001]
+      Initial number of filters: [16,32,64]
+      Number of Convolutions: [2,3]
+      Loss: [MAE]
+  1. cd into cloned repo.
+  2. `cd snakemake_CNN` or `cd snakemake_GAN`, depending on what model you are training
+  3. `mkdir output` if it does not already exist
+  4. Adjust arguments at top of Snakefile.
+Can check `/project/6050199/akhanf/cfmm-bids/data/Lau/shared/training/snakemake_CNN/output` to ensure combination has not already been tested
+  5. In `scripts/run_training.sh` file, change repo variable to one located on your scratch.
+  6. `bash scripts/run_training.sh`

 ## Running inference on trained MRI-degad models on graham
   1. Sufficient computational resources must be requested.
 Sample command: